 Read about our emerging findings from this project in the ADAPT Interim Report.

-Alongside this, all ADAPT sites are also testing a more personalised and flexible approach to how the programme is delivered.
-Personalisation is split into four strands:
+Personalisation: focusing on developing a more personalised and flexible approach to how the programme is delivered.

-- Flexing the content - supporting nurses to focus client visits around areas where their client needs it most
+• Flexing the content - supporting family nurses to focus the content of visits on areas of help their client needs most.

-- Dial down/dial up - supporting nurses to reduce or increase number of visits according to their client's needs
+• Dial down/dial up - supporting nurses to reduce or increase the number of visits according to a client's needs.

-- Early graduation - supporting clients to leave FNP before their child's second birthday when they are ready to graduate to universal services.
+• Early graduation - supporting confident clients to leave FNP before their child's second birthday when they are ready to graduate to universal services.

 • Eligibility – flexing the eligibility criteria for the programme so we can target the mums and families who could benefit most from FNP.